brimigs/cash-app-guide/README.md

 ```

+The `deposit_funds` function constructs a system instruction to transfer SOL from the user's wallet to the cash account's wallet.
+Then the transfer instruction is executed using `invoke`, which safely performs the cross-program invocation.

 Now lets add an instruction into this program that allow a user to deposit funds into their cash account:

 ```rust